Lindup

 163 miles west of the Yellowhead Pass on the Canadian National Railway

-Mile 75 in Fraser Subdivision (McBride to Prince George)
+Mile 75 in Fraser Subdivision (McBride to Prince George as of 1977)

 Torsten Berg was the only one to operate a sawmill at Lindup.
 The mill operated from 1949 to 1952, at which time his timber supply ran out and he moved the mill to Longworth.
 The timber at Lindup was of nice quality and of good size.
 Torsten was awarded the contract to supply planks 26 feet long, for the podium for Queen Elizabeth’s coronation in 1952.